Why the storm that hit Ottawa over the weekend was worse than the 1998 ice storm or the 2018 tornadoes | CBC News

 Conrad suggested it could take two to four more days of around-the-clock work, but even then there will be pockets of homes so damaged that crews won't risk re-energizing them.

 Hydro One is grappling with damage of its own.
-Spokesperson Tiziana Baccega Rosa said there are an "astonishing" 800 broken poles across Ontario, and counting.
+Spokesperson Tiziana Baccega Rosa said Tuesday there are about 1,400 broken poles across Ontario.

 One of the many massive <a href="https://twitter.com/HydroOne?ref_src=twsrc%5Etfw">@HydroOne</a> towers snapped in half near Hunt Club at 417. <a href="https://twitter.com/hydroottawa?ref_src=twsrc%5Etfw">@hydroottawa</a> working in collaboration with Hydro One to get power back <a href="https://t.co/0dsez9pEFb">pic.twitter.com/0dsez9pEFb</a>—@JimWatsonOttawa